Lif28/Lif28/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------
-👋 Hi, I’m @Lif28, member of BlacKat.
+👋 Hi, I’m @Lif28, a member of BlacKat Corporation.

-👀 I’m interested in cybersecurity, coding (Python, C, C++, I only know python, html and css for now), and IT in general.
+👀 I’m interested in cybersecurity, coding (Python, C, C++), and IT in general.
+I currently know Python, HTML, and CSS.

-💻 I’m currently learning Python, web development (almost done), cybersecurity or ethical hacking (using tools like aircrack-ng), networking, etc.
+💻 I’m currently learning Python, web development (almost done), cybersecurity and ethical hacking (using tools like aircrack-ng), networking, etc.

 👥 I’m looking to collaborate on projects related to my interests.

 📫 You can reach me at IDK5577@proton.me

 --------------------------------------------------------------------------------------------------------------------------------------------------